SchedMD/slurm/CONTRIBUTING.md

 PATCH SUBMISSION
 ----------------
-An entry in `NEWS` should descripe the change or new functionality.
+An entry in `NEWS` should describe the change or new functionality.

 Please break patches up into logically separate chunks, while ensuring that each patch can still be compiled.
 (Anticipate that a developer using `git